US-GHG-Center/RetrievalToolbox.jl/README.md

 ## Citing RetrievalToolbox

-We will be working in the future to submit an entry to the Journal of Open Source Software (JOSS), which will allow a citing RetrievalToolbox with a proper DOI.
+We will be working in the future to submit an entry to the Journal of Open Source Software (JOSS), which will allow citing RetrievalToolbox with a proper DOI.

 ## Alternatives